ashgrove

 30 Mudford Road

 Ashgrove is a substantial Regency-style residence dating to about 1840 in once-extensive grounds on the northern corner of the junction of Sparrow Lane (now Sparrow Road) with Mudford Road.
-It was certainly built after 1831 as Madeley's map of that year shows the site as a field but it is clearly shown on the Tithe Map of 1842 as Parcel 1064 (see Maps).
-The 1846 Tithe Apportionment noted that the owner / occupier at this time was glove manufacturer, later Mayor of Yeovil, Elias Whitby Jnr.
+Ashgrove was certainly built after 1831 as Madeley's map of that year shows the site as a field, known as Penny's Ground after its owner Henry Penny (see Documentation), but Ashgrove is clearly shown on the Tithe Map of 1842 as Parcel 1064 (see Maps).
+The 1846 Tithe Apportionment noted that the owner / occupier at this time was glove manufacturer, later Mayor of Yeovil, Elias Whitby Jnr who almost certainly build Ashgrove.

 Ashgrove is of two storeys and three bays with colour-washed render scribed with course lines under a hipped Welsh slate roof with wide overhanging eaves.
 There is a projecting central porch with Roman Doric unfluted columns and flat pilasters carrying a full entablature with a flat roof.
 Fenestration comprises 12-pane sash windows to the ground floor and 9-pane sashes to the first floor.

-In 1851, at the age of 21, Martha Softley started her own school here.
-Her school would later become The Park School.
-In the 1861 census Martha was listed here as 'Principal of School' with her sister Harriett and cousin Catherine both listed as 'Assistant in School'.
+In the 1851 census, at the age of 21, Martha Softley was lodging in the boarding house of Mary Lukins in Kingston and listed her occupation as a schoolmistress.
+Indeed, it was in 1851 that Martha started her own school, later to become The Park School, at Ashgrove.
+In the 1861 census Martha was listed at Ashgrove as 'Principal of School' with her sister Harriett and cousin Catherine, known as Kate, both listed as 'Assistant in School'.
 There were three boarding students; Fanny and Mary Stone, aged 9 and 5 respectively and 7-year old Ellen Indoe.
+There was capacity for eight boarding students, housed in two bedrooms on the first floor.
 Also in the house was a boarder, a cook and a housemaid.
+Shortly after founding her school at Ashgrove, she moved to a house on the corner of Mudford Road and Higher Kingston.
+However, certainly by 1869, the school was in Park Road since this is the address given in an advertisement announcing the commencement of the new term.

 In 1891 Ashgrove was the residence of Congregational Minister Samuel Allen, his wife Mary, son Herbert and a domestic servant.
 By 1901 it was the home of Henry Monk who, with his daughter Edith, ran the Grammar School in Flowers House in Hendford.
 Kelly's Directory of 1919 listed Ashgrove as the residence of Henry James Foote.

-The building survives but the rear gardens now contain a small, four-storey block of flats, Blackdown House.
+The building survives but its plot was divided and the former rear gardens now contain a small, four-storey block of flats, Blackdown House.

-The 1842 Tithe Map showing Fiveways at bottom right and Sparrow Lane coming in from centre right.
-Ashgrove is shown as parcel 1064 towards top right.
+The 1842 Tithe Map, also by Edward Bullock Watts, showing Fiveways towards bottom right and Sparrow Lane coming in from top centre right.
+Ashgrove is shown as parcel 1064 left of centre.

 This map, based